Office of Rail and Road: Network Rail

 Network Rail – the owner and operator of most of the railway network in England, Scotland and Wales – operates under a network licence.
 ORR holds Network Rail to account through the network licence which includes conditions relating to its management of the railway network, information provision and safety obligations.

 ORR is also responsible for setting Network Rail's outputs and funding requirement for each Control Period, including the access charges paid by train and freight operating companies to Network Rail for the use of its infrastructure.
 ORR then holds Network Rail to account against the delivery, performance and service levels set out in its final determination.

 ORR is concerned with the regulation of Network Rail as the monopoly owner of much of Britain's railway infrastructure.
-It does not play a direct role in regulating fares (responsibility for this lies with the Department for Transport).
+It does not play a direct role in regulating fares; responsibility for this lies with the Department for Transport.

+Proposals by the UK Government in February 2025 envisage reducing ORR's role when Great British Railways (GBR) replaces Network Rail.
+ORR would assess GBR's business plans, monitor major changes during the five-year cycle, and handle appeals against GBR's decisions.
+The functions of ORR in approving train operators' access to the network, and selling access rights, would be transferred to GBR.

 High Speed 1

-ORR regulates the High Speed 1 line between St Pancras and the Channel Tunnel.
-This line is operated by HS1 Ltd, and is separate to the rest of the national railway network operated by Network Rail, but ORR regulates it in much the same way.
-This includes holding HS1 to account for its performance, service and value for money for passengers and the freight industry.
+ORR regulates the High Speed 1 line between St Pancras and the Channel Tunnel, which is operated by HS1 Ltd. The line is separate to the rest of the national railway network operated by Network Rail, but ORR regulates it in much the same way, including holding HS1 to account for its performance, service and value for money for passengers and the freight industry.
+This is not expected to change with the advent of Great British Railways.

 Rail safety

-ORR regulates health and safety for the entire mainline rail network in Britain, as well as London Underground, light rail, trams and the heritage sector.
+ORR regulates health and safety for the entire mainline rail network in Great Britain, as well as London Underground, light rail, trams and the heritage railway sector.
 ORR has a team of more than 100 rail health and safety inspectors and professionals who have powers of enforcement.
-Their remit is to ensure that the railway is safe, and is kept safe, at a reasonably practicable cost.
+Their remit is to ensure that the railway is safe, and is kept safe, at a reasonably practicable cost; this is not expected to change with the advent of Great British Railways.

 Fair access and fair treatment

-A primary role for ORR is to enforce consumer law and compliance with the conditions contained in Network Rail’s and train operators’ licences, to help ensure that all rail users get the service to which they are entitled.
+A primary role for ORR is to enforce consumer law and compliance with the conditions contained in Network Rail's and train operators' licences, to help ensure that all rail users get the service to which they are entitled.